thisaratr94/google-home-page-clone/README.md

 # Google Home Page Clone

+A simple clone of the Google homepage to practice HTML and CSS skills.
+This project replicates the basic structure and styling of the Google homepage and includes a dark mode for the user's preference.

-"All product logos, designs, and trademarks, with the exception of the code, are copyrighted and belong to their respective owners"
+All product logos, designs, and trademarks, with the exception of the code, are copyrighted and belong to their respective owners.

+## Project Preview-Light mode

 ![Project Preview-Light mode](img/screenshots/light-mode.png)

+## Project Preview-Dark mode

 ![Project Preview-Dark mode](img/screenshots/dark-mode.png)

-A simple clone of the Google homepage to practice HTML and CSS skills.
-This project replicates the basic structure and styling of the Google homepage and includes a dark mode for the user's preference.

 ## Table of Contents
 - [Features](#features)